-Paul met Eva Belle Hulling in 1928 when he visited his mother, on his way from New York State to take his new job in Chile, South America.
+Paul met Eva Belle Huling in 1928 when he visited his mother, on his way from New York State to take his new job in Chile, South America.
 Belle’s family lived directly across the street in El Paso, on Montana Avenue.
 He saw her on the front porch, and apparently it was love at first sight.
-Paul wanted her to accompany him to Chile, but her father (stepfather Mr. Quaid most likely) had a problem with that, particularly in view of the fact that Paul had yet to establish living quarters down there.
+Paul wanted her to accompany him to Chile, but her stepfather, Mr. Quaid, had a problem with that, particularly in view of the fact that Paul had yet to establish living quarters down there.

 Paul left alone, established quarters, and sent for Belle.
 Mr. Quaid was a Mason, as was Paul.
 Belle was accompanied by Masons on a freighter to Chile for “protection”.
 Upon arrival, Paul ferried out to the ship and they were married on board by Captain Renault.
 It was at Latitude 20-17 S / Longitude 70-17 W. While in Chile for 3 years, it appears that Belle had a job.
 I currently don’t know what that was.
 We have Paul’s home movie, A Vacation in Bolivia, taken in 1929.
 It is likely a belated honeymoon.

 When they returned to the US in 1931, they arrived on the East Coast (probably NYC) and drove to El Paso!
 It took about a week.
 There they found that the El Paso bank had folded with all of the money they had been sending home.
 Soon “they” decided that Paul should go back to school for a graduate degree.
 During this time Paul would develop film, both prints and 16mm film.
 Belle would call out the time from outside of the darkroom.